cnumr/EcoIndex/content/en/_home_widgets/_30_did-you-know.md

 {{% info_2_columns_col2 %}}

-The average weight of a web page has been multiplied by 115 between 1995 and 2015 Le poids d’une page web a été multiplié par 115 entre 1995 et 2015 (from de 14 KB to 1 600 KB) and it hasn't stopped increasing since!
+The average weight of a web page has been multiplied by 115 between 1995 and 2015 (from de 14 KB to 1 600 KB) and it hasn't stopped increasing since!

 [**To know more about the environmental footprint of digital technologies**](https://www.greenit.fr/empreinte-environnementale-du-numerique-mondial/)